THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 But it assumes you work a 40 hour work week and 52 weeks a year.

-But what if you work less than 40 hours a week?
+But what if you work less than 40 hours per week?

 What if you work overtime?